xd009642/xd009642.github.io/_posts/2025-05-08-Tarpaulins-Week-of-Speed.markdown

 1. ptrace - UNIX process tracing API, like a debugger.
 Not fully accurate but more flexible on where you can get coverage data
-2. LLVM instrumentation - runtime bundled into a binary which exports some data files.
+2. LLVM instrumentation - runtime bundled into a binary which exports some files.
 Fully accurate, some limitations of what coverage it can report

-The LLVM coverage instrumentation is what was slow, so how doess that work?
+The LLVM coverage instrumentation was slow, so how does that work?

 1. You run your tests
 2. It spits out a profraw file
-3. **Typically** you use llvm-profdata (found in the llvm-tools rustup component) to turn profraw to profdata
+3. **Typically** you use llvm-profdata (found in the llvm-tools rustup component) to turn a profraw file to a merged (profdata) file
 4. **Typically** you use llvm-cov (also in llvm-tools) to take the executable file and your profdata and make a report

-I say **typically** here because I always find it a bit annoying having to install multiple tools to use one, and when tools just go installing other things.
+I say **typically** here because I always find it annoying having to install multiple tools to use one, and when tools go installing other things.
 This doesn't matter as much in CI but in my own hubris I implemented the profraw parsing and mapping [here](https://github.com/xd009642/llvm-profparser).